'Focus on the basics': 3 questions with Eligible founder Katelyn Gleason

 In an effort to streamline reimbursement for healthcare providers, a New York City-based billing infrastructure startup has created one of the first publicly accessible healthcare application program interfaces.

-"Historically, the heavily regulated healthcare industry has suffered from low data accessibility," says Katelyn Gleason, CEO and founder of the Eligible.
+"Historically, the heavily regulated healthcare industry has suffered from low data accessibility," says Katelyn Gleason, CEO and founder of Eligible.
 "Technologies are not able to operate nearly as quickly or effectively due to the restrictions placed on healthcare data."

 Ms. Gleason recently spoke with Becker's Hospital Review about the challenges and opportunities that come with implementing new technology in the healthcare space.